-Wesley D. Avram, Stephen Merrell Clement-E. William Muehl Assistant Professor of Communications.
-Professor Avram's interests integrate rhetoric and philosophical theology with preaching and ministry.
-Most recently senior pastor of the First Presbyterian Church, Wilmette, Illinois, he has been college chaplain at Bates College and taught at Bates and Northwestern.
-His articles have appeared in venues as varied as The Journal of Religious Ethics, New Oxford Review, and Sojourners.
-Professor Avram has received preaching prizes from The Christian Century Foundation and Princeton Seminary and research grants from Princeton Seminary, the N.E.H., The Louisville Institute, and the Center for Theology and the Natural Sciences.
-He is the contributing editor for Anxious About Empire: Theological Reflections on the New Global Realities and author of the forthcoming Where the Light Shines Through: Discerning God in Everyday Life.
-Special studies at the Hebrew University, Ecumenical Institute at Tantur, University of Chicago, and Yale.
-B.S., Northwestern University; M.Div., Princeton Seminary; Ph.D., Northwestern University.
+Wesley D. Avram, Stephen Merrell Clement - E. William Muehl Assistant Professor of Communication.
+Professor Avram combines professional experience with scholarship, with research interests including broad issues in the intersection of rhetorical studies, philosophical theology, preaching, and the practice of ministry.
+He served most recently as senior pastor of the First Presbyterian Church in Wilmette, Illinois, and has also been college chaplain at Bates College.
+He has taught at both Bates and Northwestern, and has published articles and sermons in a variety of venues.
+He has received preaching prizes from the Christian Century Foundation and Princeton Seminary, and done special research supported by grants and fellowships from Princeton Seminary, the National Endowment for the Humanities, the Louisville Institute, and the Center for Theology and the Natural Sciences.
+He has also done special studies at the Hebrew University in Jerusalem, the Ecumenical Institute at Tantur (West Bank), the University of Chicago, and Yale.
+He currently directs the Yale Divinity School Initiative in Religion, Science, and Technology.
+Professor Avram is the editor of Anxious about Empire: Theological Reflections on the New Global Realities (Brazos Press, 2004) and author of Where the Light Shines Through: Discerning God in Everyday Life (Brazos Press, 2005).
+B.S., Northwestern; M.Div., Princeton Seminary; Ph.D., Northwestern.